wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-identities/includes/identities-zero-trust.md

 As part of a Zero Trust strategy, users, applications, and devices should be strongly authenticated and evaluated before being granted authorization to access your resources.

-- **Authentication** is a process that requires users to confirm that they're who they claim to be.
+- **Authentication** is a process that requires users to confirm that they are who they claim to be.
 - **Authorization** is an automated process where the system determines which level of access each user is granted.

 ## Authentication methods